 Parking in Combwich is an ever-increasing problem because of expanding car ownership, large numbers of Hinkley Point C contractors with cars who are lodging in the village and those seeking to enjoy access to WWT Steart Marshes.
 The village was not designed to accommodate as many vehicles as there are now.
-Infill for homes and various small estates have been built which has reduced any opportunities to purchase land that could be used for parking.
-The parish council will continue to explore any opportunities if they arise.
+Infill for homes and various small estates have been built which has reduced any opportunities to purchase land for parking.
+The parish council will pursue any opportunities if they arise.